teticio/ec2-slackbot/README.md

 # Slackbot for AWS EC2 Management

 This repository contains a Slackbot that allows you to manage AWS EC2 instances directly from Slack.
-The bot is built with Python, using Flask for the web server and the slack-sdk for interacting with the Slack API.
+The bot is built with Python, using Flask for the web server and the `slack-sdk` for interacting with the Slack API.

 ## Features

 - Launch EC2 instances with specified parameters.
 - Terminate running EC2 instances.
 - Upload SSH public keys for EC2 instances.
-- Interact with the bot using Slack slash commands and modals.
 - Create, attach, detach and destroy EBS volumes.
 - Optionally mount SageMaker Studio EFS or EBS volume.
+- Warn users to consider terminating long-running EC2 instances.

 ## Usage